-It is unfair to blame schools for excluding children in greater numbers as they have been hit by 10 years of Tory funding cuts – schools actively educate about not getting involved in knife crime, but have become less effective at dealing with ‘troubled kids’ because they now have fewer resources to help them do so.
+It is unfair to blame schools for excluding children in greater numbers as they have suffered Tory funding cuts.
+Schools run education programmes against knife crime, but these are less effective because there is less money to spend on them.

 Back to underlying causes, it’s possible that a ‘deeper’ reason lying behind why people who are excluded from school are also more likely to appear in the knife crime conviction figures is because they are victims of discrimination by the system – males, the poor, and African Caribbean children are more likely to appear in both the exclusion figures and the knife rime conviction figures – it could be that both are caused by a sense of injustice at being excluded in the first place.

 The stats available to us tell us nothing about the life-histories, or the journies people take from being excluded (or not) to knife-crime.
 This could be a more complex few years than we imagine, and these possibly diverse journies are simply not going to be unveiled by crude statistical analysis.
 The data simply isn’t there!